kursitet/django-last-seen/README.rst

    directory to your Python path.
 #.
 Add ``"last_seen"`` to the ``INSTALLED_APPS`` tuple found in your settings
    file.
 #.
-Add 'last_seen.middleware.LastSeenMiddleWare' to MIDDLEWARE_CLASSES tuple
+Add 'last_seen.middleware.LastSeenMiddleware' to MIDDLEWARE_CLASSES tuple
    found in your settings file.
 #.
 Run ``manage.py syncdb`` to create the new tables